lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 Now that we have seen what the base class provides, we will now walkthrough the code for the derived VehicleDetection class to see how the vehicle detection model is implemented.

-Start by deriving VehicleDetection from the BaseDetection class and adding some new member variables that will be needed.
+VehicleDetection is derived from the BaseDetection class and adding some new member variables that will be needed.

 ```cpp
 struct VehicleDetection : BaseDetection {